-The repulsion start induction single-phase motor, shown in figure 3-3, is a 115- to 230-volt, 60-cycle, three-fourths horsepower unit.
-It operates at 1750 rpm and draws 9.8 amperes at 115 volts.
-This type of motor supplies very high starting torque with a very low starting current.
-In starting, the motor has repulsion motor characteristics; but at running speeds, it functions as an induction motor since the motor windings are automatically short-circuited and the brushes are lifted from the commutator when the operating speed is approached.
+The repulsion start induction single-phase motor, shown in figure 3-3, is a 115- to 230-volt, three-fourths 60-cycle, horsepower unit.
+I t operates at 1750 rpm and draws 9.8 amperes at 115 volts.
+This type of motor supplies very high starting torque with a very low starting current. the motor has repulsion In starting. motor characteristics; but at running speeds, it functions as an induction motor since the motor windings are automatically short-circuited and the brushes are lifted from the commutator when the operating speed is approached.